ShZil/network-utilities/Scanner/README.md

 [19:47] Possible additions outlined in this comment: https://serverfault.com/a/30792

 [19:57] Idea: use `arp -a` to list the ARP routing table and read that information

+[22:46] Calculate the opacity based on whatever algorithm you choose and display it next to the continouos ICMP screen